Head of Department: Mrs Charlotte Jones

-The Learning Skills (LS) Department is an integral part of Downe House that focuses on individual progress.
-Its aim is to enable each girl to learn in a way that suits her unique profile, and to promote those skills for learning that will underpin consistent progress across the subject range for the wider School community.
+The Learning Skills Department is an integral part of our school that focuses on individual pupil progress.
+Its aim is to enable each pupil to learn in a way that suits her unique profile, and to promote those skills for learning that will underpin consistent progress across the subject range for the wider school community.

 There is no one ‘right’ way of thinking, learning, and behaving and in our school, differences are embraced and supported.
 We ensure all neurodiverse pupils with Specific Learning Differences such as dyslexia, dyspraxia, ASD, ADHD, and often other co-occurring challenges, are supported as an integral part of school life.
 We also have an accomplished and successful EAL department supporting multilingual learners and those for whom English is not their first language.